How it's made

 impressions for others, it kind of snowballs from there.
 I approach my

-soldering table with a concept and inspiration and see what happens.
+workbench with a concept and inspiration and see what happens.
 Sketches

 are translated into carved wax & then cast by me into a final metal form